Declaring a major of B.S in Computer Science or B.E in Computer Engineering

 Declaring a minor in Computer Science

-Open to students who have passed Math 201 and 202 with a grade of C or better and have demonstrated proficiency in math and science courses.
+Open to students with a minimum GPA of 2.75, who have passed Math 20100 and 20200/21200 with a grade of C or better and have demonstrated proficiency in math and science courses.

 Applying for M.S. in Computer Science and M.S. in Information Systems (MIS)

 Here are some of the criteria we look for when evaluating your application.
 They are not a guarantee of acceptance or rejection, but should serve as a guideline: each case will be evaluated and judged individually.
 For instance, with the approval of the admissions committee, exceptional students can be admitted conditionally even if some of the prerequisites listed below are not satisfied.
 No member of the department is allowed to prescreen a potential applicant based on information such as a transcript or work resumé provided by email.

 We cannot offer our masters students any financial support.
 The department may have a very limited number of lab assistant positions, and individual professors may occasionally hire students with grant funds.
 These positions are offered on a competitive basis, and their availability depends on a number of factors, and the amount is not enough to live on.
 So a prospective student needs to be prepared to cover the entire expense of education and living without relying on the possibility of the financial support given by the department.